mdref/mdref-pq/pq/Cursor.md

 ## Constants:

 * BINARY
   Causes the cursor to return data in binary rather than in text format.
-You probalby do not want to use that.
+You probably do not want to use that.
 * INSENSITIVE
   The data returned by the cursor should be unaffected by updates to the tables underlying the cursor that take place after the cursor was opened.
 * WITH_HOLD